-Surrounded on 3 sides by water, Cornwall has amazing array of beaches to choose from.
-We have hand picked some of the lesser known beaches we think you will love to visit.
+Surrounded on 3 sides by water, there are an amazing array of secret beaches in Cornwall to choose from.
+We have hand picked some of the lesser known beaches you will love to visit.